Symoon07/socet-intro/systems/lab1/README.md

 > Question 1: Find our code in the output under the `asmHello` label.
 What did the `la` instructions become after compiling?
 Look in the disassembly.

-### Step 4: More advanced assembly
+### Part 3: POPCNT in Assembly

-Next we'll write some more advanced assembly to calculate the "population count" (or the number of bits set) in a 32 bit integer.
+Next we'll write some more advanced assembly to calculate the "population count" (or the number of bits set to '1') in a 32 bit integer.
 An intuitive implementation of this algorithm is to loop through each bit of the integer and increment an accumulator if the bit is equal to 1.

 Looping in assembly can be slightly unintuitive so let's take a look at an example where we add up all the elements of an `int` array.
 In C, this is pretty simple: